KnightOS/OpenTI/README.md

 This software is not complete, or even usable.
 Your help would be great!

-## Contributing

-Fork the repository and submit a pull request to contribute.
-You can also check out #knightos on irc.freenode.net to talk about development.
-Please stick to the coding style already in place.

-To test your work, start up node.js and require the module.
-Here's an example of how I might test `ADD A, B`:

     > var OpenTI = require('./openti.js')
     undefined
     > var calc = new OpenTI.TI83p();